Elementor vs Gutenberg: Key Differences Between Them

 Elementor Widgets

 Gutenberg has 100+ custom blocks.
-The functionalities of custom blocks are almost similar to Elementor’s widgets.
-You can add, rearrange, and customize the blocks directly on the editor for creating and designing web pages more interactively.
+The functionalities of custom blocks are almost similar to those of Elementor widgets.
+You can add, rearrange, and customize the blocks directly in the editor to create and design web pages more interactively.

 Since Gutenberg is built-in, you don’t have to depend on any third-party tool or plugin to activate the editor.
-And the most joyful thing is that you can use all the custom blocks of Gutenberg completely for free as it has no premium version.
+The most joyful thing is that you can use all the custom blocks of Gutenberg completely for free as there is no premium version.

 Gutenberg custom blocks